simonmichael/hledger_site/src/install.md

 ### C libraries required

-On some unix systems, certain C libraries required to build hledger are not installed by default.
-So if you see errors like "*cannot find -ltinfo*" when building hledger, install them with a command like the below and try the build again:
+On some unix systems, certain required C libraries may not be installed.
+So if you see errors like "*cannot find -ltinfo*" when building hledger, install them with a command like the below and try again:

 <table>
   <tr>